henrybear327/Web-Learning-Notes/Server/Server_setup.md

 ### PHP Installation

-* `sudo apt install php libapache2-mod-php php-mcrypt php-mysql`
+* `sudo apt install php libapache2-mod-php php-mysql`
 * `sudo vim /etc/apache2/mods-enabled/dir.conf` and move `index.php` to the first of the list, which should look like this
     ```
     <IfModule mod_dir.c>